What do ARA, a needs assessment and private wealth limitation mean?

 The amount of the private wealth limitations varies by the year and municipality.
 The number of people moving in to the rental apartment also affects the private wealth limitations.
 The more people, the higher the combined wealth may be.

 Are you interested?
-Rear more about private wealth limitations.
+Read more about private wealth limitations.
+(In Finnish only)

 Do you have questions about the other rental housing terms?
 Read more about a security, credit note and tenant obligations.